Marriage and Family Therapy Intern

 (she/her)

-Are you looking for help navigating a relationship or sexual dissatisfaction?
-Do you need somewhere to safely process the trauma or deconstruct the unhelpful beliefs that hinder you from becoming your most authentic self?
+Are you looking for help navigating relationship issues or sexual dissatisfaction?
+Do you need a space to safely process trauma or deconstruct the unhelpful beliefs that hinder you from becoming your most authentic self?
 The world can feel like a heavy place, and I am here to help you carry that burden.
-As a relational therapist, I believe that an individual is not the “problem,” rather that the “problem” is the undesirable interaction between patterns; many of these maintained by unhealed emotional wounds.
-Behavior can make sense with the right context.
-I will work alongside you to help identify that context, and to facilitate your healing.
+As a relational therapist, I believe that an individual is not the “problem,” rather the “problem” is the undesirable interaction patterns maintained by unhealed emotional wounds.
+Behavior can make sense with the right context- which I will walk alongside you to discover.

 My style of conducting therapy is client-centered and emotionally-focused.
 In the therapy room, I approach sessions with a laidback, direct, curious, and non-judgmental lens.
 Together we will understand what experiences might affect current behaviors, we’ll identify unmet needs, and facilitate new solutions to effectively meet those needs.
 I am LGBTQIA+, sex-worker, ENM, and kink-affirming, with a firm belief that therapy should celebrate and explore the diverse identities and experiences of all clients.